BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ## Structs are immutable

-You can get the values of the attributes using `.` notation:
+You can get the values of the fields using `.` notation:

 ```jldoctest chap15
 julia> x = p.x